lindbrook/cholera/README.md

 ### "expected" pump neighborhoods

 You can also explore "expected" neighborhoods.
 Currently, you can do so in three ways.
 The first colors roads.
-This is the default.

 ``` r
 plot(neighborhoodWalking(case.set = "expected", vestry = TRUE))